The John Pitts and Kathleen Milligan Sweetwater Farm Nature Reserve:

 “Protecting this mix of forest, wetland and headwaters benefits our entire community,” said Mark Bisset, Executive Director of The Couchiching Conservancy.
 “Creating corridors of connected wilderness is a critical goal of our work.
 Having land set aside from development is an imperative part of the solution to our collective climate crisis.
 Adding untouched wilderness to our network of Nature Reserves, and other protected places is something that helps us all.”

-- The land is located at the sourthern extent of the Black River Wildlands corridor, identified in our most recent acquisition strategy as high priority for protection.
+- The land is located at the southern extent of the Black River Wildlands corridor, identified in our most recent acquisition strategy as high priority for protection.

 - 25 vegetation communities that are still being documented.

-- Contains a highly vulnerable aquifer and is a significant water recharge area.
+- A highly vulnerable aquifer provides significant cold water recharge.

 - The property has an active quarry to the south west and buffers a large wetland connected to the Head River.

-This Nature Reserve is open to the public but has no designated trails.
+This Nature Reserve is open to the public but has no designated trails at this time.
 Access to the property is at your own risk, and dogs must be kept on a leash.
 Throughout the summer of 2021, we have two interns from the Canadian Conservation Corps working on clearing some of the beautiful trails John Pitts created on the property.
 We look forward to announcing the opening of these trails to the public by September.

 In spring, summer and fall, there is parking in front of the property sign off of the road.
 In winter, parking is more challenging as the shoulder of the road is soft.
 Park away from the blind corner and mind the soft shoulder.